duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 (I won't entertain the various controversies about the `Alternative` laws here, nor any interaction laws involving `Applicative`.
-Those might be intersting matters to think about from this vantage point, though.)
+Those might be interesting matters to think about from this vantage point, though.)

 A `divide` analogue follows: